David-Berghaus/ramsey/README.md

 The custom model leverages a graph-based architecture with:
 - Node embeddings
-- Clique attention mechanisms
+- Attention mechanisms
-- Graph convolution operations
+- Simple graph operations

 This architecture was originally designed for reinforcement learning but has been adapted for supervised regression.